FOSSEE/st-scripts/matrices/script.rst

 ..
 R25

-Thus we have successfully obtained the frobenius norm of the matrix m5
+Thus we have successfully obtained the Frobenius norm of the matrix m5

 Pause the video here, try out the following exercise and resume the video.